GSA/digitalgov.gov/content/posts/2016-08-02-trends-on-tuesday-latino-users-lead-mobile-use-in-u-s.md

     </p>

     <p>
-      Government agencies should keep this in mind when planning their digital properties, focusing on <a href="https://www.WHATEVER/2016/03/29/google-will-rank-mobile-friendly-sites-even-higher-beginning-in-may/">mobile-optimized</a> and <a href="https://www.WHATEVER/tag/multilingual/">multilingual</a> experiences to serve <a href="http://www.pewresearch.org/fact-tank/2014/06/26/u-s-hispanic-and-asian-populations-growing-but-for-different-reasons/">one of the largest and fastest growing groups</a> in America.
+      Government agencies should keep this in mind when planning their digital properties, focusing on <a href="https://www.WHATEVER/2016/03/29/google-will-rank-mobile-friendly-sites-even-higher-beginning-in-may/">mobile-optimized</a> and <a href="{{< relref "multilingual.md" >}}">multilingual</a> experiences to serve <a href="http://www.pewresearch.org/fact-tank/2014/06/26/u-s-hispanic-and-asian-populations-growing-but-for-different-reasons/">one of the largest and fastest growing groups</a> in America.
     </p>